wilmer88/A-team-tamplate/README.md

 There is one bug that is known is that the team tamplate only render one card at a time in the index html.

 //code talk
+some of node packages used in the projecet are the inquierer node package, filesystem node package. on the team javascript files are the depedencies.

+ //line 16-38
+ are the prompt questions

+ //line 40-49
+ is the '.then' promise where asigned the prompt answeres to a new manager class with new name, id, email, office/school

+ //52-59
+ is a functions that uses file system  to  write/ render the new manager  inside the index.html file.